damianodamiani/PDF-Combiner/README.md

 # PDF-Combiner
-A simple Python script to combine multiple PDF files into one.
+A simple Python script to combine multiple PDF files into one PDF file.

 ## How to use
 1. Open the Python script in your code editor.